brgillis/SHE_Pipeline/doc/scripts.rst

 ``get_all_*_products.sh``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-These scripts are used to download data products of different types from the Euclid Archive Server (EAS).
-The products downloaded are:
+These scripts are used to `download data products of different types from the Euclid Archive Server (EAS) <guide_eas.html>`__.
+The respective products downloaded are:

 * ``get_all_mer_products.sh``: ``DpdMerFinalCatalog`` and ``DpdMerSegmentationMap``
 * ``get_all_phz_products.sh``: ``DpdPhzPfOutputCatalog``